In the first part of our article about ISO 9001:2015 requirements, we explained everything you should know about the revisions and QMS standards.

 What Does the Context of the Organisation Mean?

-This is the amalgamation of significant internal and external aspects that impact an organisation’s capacity and method of delivering products and services to customers.
+This is the amalgamation of significant internal and external aspects that impact an organization’s capacity and method of delivering products and services to customers.

-Internal factors normally include an organisation’s formal and informal decision-making processes, technologies, governance, corporate culture, information systems, and organisational structure.
+Internal factors normally include an organization’s formal and informal decision-making processes, technologies, governance, corporate culture, information systems, and organizational structure.